N75 road (Ireland)

 The N75 road is a national secondary road in Ireland.
 It runs for its entire length in County Tipperary, east to west from Thurles to its junction with the M8 motorway close to the village of Two-Mile Borris.

 The N75 is only 7.552 km in length.

+History

+Prior to the opening of the Cashel-Cullahill section of the M8, the N75 passed through Two-Mile Borris, connecting to the N8 (now R639).